dimitri/tapoueh.org/content/post/2026/07/pg-since-11/index.md

 checkpointer) and I/O context (heap, index, WAL).
 The missing piece for diagnosing I/O-bound workloads without reaching for OS-level tools.

-**ICU as default locale provider (PG 15)** — new clusters created with PG 15+ default to ICU for locale-aware collation, giving stable, OS-independent sort behaviour for non-C locales — a complement to the built-in `C.UTF-8` collation for cases where linguistic sort order matters.
+**ICU locale provider at cluster level (PG 15)** — before PG 15, ICU collations could only be attached to individual columns via an explicit `COLLATE` clause; `libc` was the only option at `initdb` or `CREATE DATABASE` time.
+PG 15 lifted that restriction: you can now choose ICU as the locale provider for the whole cluster or database, getting stable, OS-independent sort behaviour for non-C locales.
+The default remains `libc` unless you opt in.

 **Logical replication: row and column filters (PG 15)** — publications can now include a `WHERE` clause to replicate only matching rows and a column